Links

 color2 class_label (10, 0:1) uint32 None

-Update Existing Data
+Update Existing Rows without TQL

 Originally, we did not specify a color for image 3.jpg.
 Let's find the index for this image, look at it, and add the color manually.
 We've already loaded the Deep Lake dataset's filenames into memory above, so we can find the index using: